keystonejs/keystone/demo-projects/blog/README.md

 ## Running the Project.

-Before you can run this demo project, create a .env file within the project folder `/demo-projects/todo`, and write the following...
+Before you can run this demo project, create a .env file within the project folder `touch demo-projects/todo/.env`, and write the following...

 ```
 PORT=3000